 Eng.
 Obed Lutakome, the Waste Management manager at Kampala Capital City Authority (KCCA) revealed that generating energy from waste collected from across Kampala, requires a lot more energy to heat it up than would be generated, using the common technologies on the market.

 As a result, he noted, most of the investors who have expressed interest into the project of converting waste into energy have pulled out after conducting feasibility studies.

 However, Lutakome notes that this has noted stopped KCCA from pursuing the same objective but rather by using a different approach.
-He argues that the authority has developed a Public Private Partnership Strategy through which they intend to appeal to government to financially support a private investor to recovery some of the costs of the project.
+He argues that the authority has developed a Public Private Partnership Strategy through which they intend to appeal to government to financially support a private investor to recover some of the costs of the project.

 Indeed, efforts to sell the idea are in advanced stages.
 Over the coming week, Lutakome said, KCCA will hold an international stakeholders conference to brainstorm on the opportunities of investing in waste management in Kampala.